World Tennis Magazine

 World Tennis is a US online magazine that covers tennis.
 A highly influential publication, it was founded by Gladys Heldman as a printed magazine, and was first published in May 1953.
-It was originally co produced with Gardnar Mulloy, and it's offices were based in New York City.
+It was originally co produced with Gardnar Mulloy, and its offices were based in New York City.
 The magazine was usually published twelve times a year.
 In 1975 it was sold to CBS Publishing.
 It remained in print up to 1991 then stopped.
 Since 2009 the magazine exists as a website and media company, World Tennis Magazine.com. and is currently owned by Randy Walker of New Chapter Media.